Deep neural network for fringe pattern filtering and normalisation

-In the case of our experiments, we set $H_d=1024$, $h_d=32$, $\delta_d=4$ for $d=1,2$.
+In the case of the $1024 \times 1024$ dataset, we set $H_d=1024$, $h_d=32$, $s_d=4$ for $d=1,2$.
 Then, the number of patches required to reconstruct a single FP is $\kappa_1\times \kappa_2 = 249 \times 249 = 62,001$.
 This quantity is substantially larger than the number of patches in the training set, $25,000$ patches.
 The expected number of patches per training FP was 833 ($25,000/30)$.
-Then we ran Montecarlo simulations to estimate the covered area by selected patches: in average, it was $53\%$ of each entire FP.
-If we increase the number of training patches to $40,000$, the averaged covered area would be $71\%$.
+We used Montecarlo simulations to estimate the covered area by the selected patches: in average, it was $53\%$ of each entire FP.
+If we modify the number of training patches to $40,000$, the averaged covered area would be $71\%$ of each FP.